dominikschweigl/dominikschweigl/README.md

-### Hi there 👋🏻

-I'm Dominik!
+# Hi there✌🏻

-computer science freshman | university of Innsbruck
+I'm Dominik, and I am a computer science freshman at university of Innsbruck

 Occasionally I work on web development in JavaScript/React ⚛